 All cars must be presented to the weigh-in judge for weighing before racing begins.
 If a car does not meet the rules, the scout may modify the car and try again at any point before his den begins racing.
 If a car breaks during a race (e.g. a wheel falls off) the owner will be given five minutes to repair the car, and the race attempted again.

 The decisions of the judge are final, and all scouts and parents are reminded that the judge is a friendly volunteer whose goal is fun and fairness to all.

-Save the date for Pinewood Derby on February 18th at Christ the King Catholic Church!
+Save the date for Pinewood Derby on Saturday, March 3rd at 11:30AM in the St Pius X gym!

 If you are new to the Pinewood Derby, here is how it works: Scouts build, paint, and decorate a simple wood car kit at home.
 Just building the car is the main point, and it’s a great opportunity to enjoy working with your son on a project.
 Help your son to pick appropriate tools and materials, but let him do as much as possible.

 At the derby, the whole pack gathers together to race.
 We have a long sloped track, and cars roll down the track by gravity.
 Every car races at least twice, and the winners move on to a final heat.
 Awards are given for the den and overall winners, and also for the most creative, the most realistic, the best paint job, and so on.

 You do not need a lot of tools or woodworking experience to participate!
 For a first time car, your son can simply shape the car with a file or sandpaper, paint it, and then carefully tap the wheels in with a hammer.
 That’s it!